pythontutor-dev/pythontutor/unsupported-features.md

 ### C and C++ unsupported features

+The visualizer compiles code with gcc 4.8 and runs it using a Valgrind Memcheck-based plugin.
+It currently supports C11/C++11.

 - [doesn't visualize when function parameters get mutated](https://github.com/pythontutor-dev/pythontutor/issues/23) (remedy: make a copy to a new local variable to visualize)
 - [doesn't visualize function return values](https://github.com/pythontutor-dev/pythontutor/issues/43) (remedy: add a temporary return variable to visualize)
 - [unions](https://github.com/pythontutor-dev/pythontutor/issues/16)